 When she is not hanging out with her family in their artsy adobe home in a small village on the shores of Jervis Bay, Australia, you might find her throwing paint around in her little purple studio in their backyard.
 For part of the year you may also find her painting beside thermal pools on an Italian island with an eager group of students, aperol spritz in one hand, paintbrush in the other or sitting in a circle on St Pete Beach, Florida, listening intently as women share their stories of creative longing.

 Tracy is an inspiration instigator, prolific painter, singer/songwriter and lover of the written word, smitten traveller and soaker up of all that is beauty-full.
 She teaches her Paint Mojo and other creative workshops all over this amazing planet and reminds her students of the wonder that already resides within them.

-Mostly though she is mama bear to two gorgeous, zest-filled daughters, Santana and Sienna, and co-adventurer in life with her amor of 30 years, the talented and brilliant Marco.
+Mostly though, she is mama bear to two gorgeous, zest-filled daughters, Santana and Cece, and co-adventurer in life with her amor of 34 years, the talented and brilliant Marco.

 My paintings are often created intuitively and I am often surprised at the finished piece.
-I am inspired by our travels in Mexico and the colours, exuberance of Spirit and magical experiences I have shared with my family there.
+I am inspired by our travels in Mexico and other places in the world, and the colours, exuberance of Spirit and magical experiences wanderlust has brought to our lives.

-I love texture and the sensuality, rhythm and pattern of fabrics and often incorporate these mixed media elements into my work.
+I love texture, pattern and vibrant color and often incorporate mixed media elements into my work.

 I’m fascinated by the human narrative and as I evolve as an artist I seek to bring more storytelling to my work.

 I like to believe that we are all part of an intricate and breathtaking tapestry.
 Our only choice each moment is whether to be a part of the creating or a part of the unravelling.